janellemarcos/Examo/Specifications.md

 1. User clicks “no” on the pop-up.
 2. Account is not deleted and will back out of the pop-up.

+# Log-out

+Logs a user out of their account.

+## Actors

+1. User

+## Preconditions

+* User’s account should be logged in.

+## Triggers

+* Click Log-out button

+## Primary Sequence

+1. Users click the log-out button when they are logged in.

+## Primary Postconditions

+* Users are logged in and can access their resources.

+## Alternate Sequences

+* None.

 # NotesToPDF